lgblgblgb/mega65-utils/mcpi/README.md

 # MCPI - Mega65 Command Processor Interface

-An ugly attempt to create a stand alone (ie, working even any C65 ROM) command line interface for Mega65 with commands and utilities to maintain Mega-65 specific functions (ie: SD-card, network download, etc).
+An ugly attempt to create a stand alone (ie, working even without any C65 ROM) command line interface for Mega65 with commands and utilities to maintain Mega-65 specific functions (ie: SD-card, network download, etc).